pattelu/pattelu/README.md

 ## :shipit: Hello there

-Hello, I'm Patryk.
+I'm Patryk.
 QA with exeprience in two areas: Web Apps and Video Games.
 I was able to gain some skills during my QA adventure:
 - Got familiar with Jira and Azure DevOps.
 	- Reporting bugs, but also Test Tasks (Azure DevOps):
 	- Creating Test Cases in both environment.
 (Xray, Azure Test Plans).